knobs-dials/apache-serverstatus/README.md

 # apache-serverstatus
-Proof of concept making a useful CLI view on apache's mod_status
+Making a useful CLI view on apache's mod_status.
+Proof of concept  version.